GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 ### Fallout

-While one of the generic lists available in **Appendix Fallout (Deluxe Edition p.x)** may perfectly slot into your scenario, Fallout is often best when specifically tailored to the themes of the scenario and its horrors.
-It’s encouraged to review **Creating Fallout (Deluxe Edition p.x)** to have a few on hand.
+While one of the generic lists available in **Appendix Fallout (Deluxe Edition p.388-391)** may perfectly slot into your scenario, Fallout is often best when specifically tailored to the themes of the scenario and its horrors.
+It’s encouraged to review **Creating Fallout (Deluxe Edition p.39-41)** to have a few on hand.
 Depending on scope, start with 3 or 4 and go from there.
+>Fallout has an analog on the website that can be found in the [Creator Kit/SRD: Fallout](https://liminalhorrorrpg.com/srd-fallout/)

 ---